PortaSFTPServer/MinaSSHDDataAtRestEncryptionSample/README.md

 ### License

+**Educational and Development Use**

-This implementation is provided as-is for educational and production use.
+This implementation is provided for educational, development, and testing purposes.
+It demonstrates encryption-at-rest concepts and is not intended for production use without significant security enhancements.

 **Dependencies Licenses**:
 - Apache MINA SSHD: Apache License 2.0
 - Google Tink: Apache License 2.0
 - SLF4J: MIT License
 - Logback: Eclipse Public License 1.0 / LGPL 2.1

+**Disclaimer**: This software is provided "as-is" without warranty of any kind.
+See repository LICENSE file for details.

 ### Contributing